mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 This is a test in its own right and validates:
 - API support, single calls as well as bulk calls
-- how fast can a full dash config be loaded
+- how fast can a full dash configuration be loaded
-- how memory efficient the DASH implementation is (for holding such a large config)
+- how memory efficient the DASH implementation is (for holding such a large configuration)

-The full DASH config for Hero test in json format can be anywhere between 10G and 20G in size adding stress on memory and compute during load time.
+The full DASH configuration for Hero test in json format can be anywhere between 10G and 20G in size adding stress on memory and compute during load time.

 ### "1 IP" test

-Minimum config possible to run traffic through.
+Minimum configuration possible to run traffic through.

 #### Objectives